 Graduating with honors

 The dean’s list is a recognition of superior academic performance.
-A student is automatically placed on the dean’s list for each semester in which a semester GPA of at least 3.5 is attained, based on a minimum of 12 semester credits, excluding courses graded credit/noncredit, with no grade below C. A notation is placed on the student’s academic record.
+A student is automatically placed on the dean’s list for each semester in which a minimum semester GPA of 3.5 is attained, based on a minimum of 12 semester credits, excluding courses graded credit/noncredit, with no grade below C. A notation is placed on the student’s academic record.
 Students earning marks of I or PR are ineligible for the dean’s list for the semester in which these grades were earned.

 Candidates for a baccalaureate degree who complete a minimum of 45 credits at VCU may qualify for graduation honors.
 Cum laude is awarded for a 3.30 to 3.59 GPA, magna cum laude is awarded for a 3.60 to 3.89 GPA and summa cum laude is awarded for a 3.90 GPA or better, at the time of graduation.